daos-stack/daos/NewDocs/DAOS Docker.md

 For more help on hugepages see the [Ubuntu Documentation page](https://help.ubuntu.com/community/KVM%20-%20Using%20Hugepages) and the white paper [Intel Architecture Optimization with Large Code Pages](https://www.intel.com/content/dam/develop/external/us/en/documents/runtimeperformanceoptimizationblueprint-largecodepages-q1update.pdf)

 ### Starting the Docker Container
-Now we need to start the docker container by invoking the "docker run" command
+Now that we have a docker image created, we now need to start the docker container by invoking the "docker run" command:

+`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos` Alternatively, you can use 1g hugepages or no hugepages as well.
+In those cases, the docker container would need to be started as follows:

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages-1G:/dev/hugepages-1G`

-Alternatively, you can use standard hugepages or no hugepages as well.
-In those cases, the docker container would need to be started as follows:

-`sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos`

 or